 This should be an obvious one, but we feel it’s worth a mention.
 Proper ventilation is needed in your tent.

 In fact, many tent brands actually make sure to note the type of ventilation their tents have due to the popularity of such things.

-The best way to get proper ventilation is by rolling back any possible rainfly you might have.
+The best way to get proper ventilation is by rolling back any possible rain fly you might have.
 On top of this, you can also leave your vestibule door open too.
-Both will create an opportunity for humid air to escape.
+Both will create an opportunity for increased air flow and for humid air inside the tent to escape.

-On top of this, when we breathe in we will exhale eventually.
+On top of this, when we breathe in we will exhale warm air.
 This exhalation can cause condensation too, funny enough.
 With proper ventilation, this won’t happen.